-David Brisbin has productoion designed over 20 feature films ranging from independents likeDrugstore Cowboy, My Own Private Idaho and In the Cut to popular tent-pole fare including The Twilight Saga: New Moon.
-The Day the Earth Stood Still and The Exorcism of Emily Rose.
-He has made several documentaries including the feature Nice Hat, 5 Enigmas in the Life of Cambodiaand is currently developing a new media project called, Incarcerated Light.
-He previously taught production design at the Hong Kong Academy of Performing Arts.
-Brisbin trained initially in architecture (BFA, Rice University) and interned in Philadelphia office of noted American architects, Robert Venturi & Denise Scott Brown.
-Brisbin studied filmmaking (MFA, California Institute of the Arts) under the late movie director, Alexander Mackendrick.
-He did a residency in new media at the Canadian Film Centre.
-As winner of the Henry Luce Foundation Scholars Grant, he worked as a T.V. news reporter in Manila where he covered the fall of the Marcos regime.
+David Brisbin has production designed many feature films ranging from independents (Drugstore Cowboy, My Own Private Idaho, In the Cut) to serious period dramas (Race, Operation Finale) to horror (The Exorcism of Emily Rose, Sinister) to tent-pole fare (The Twilight Saga: New Moon, The Day the Earth Stood Still).
+He has worked in factual material as director of the documentary feature Nice Hat, 5 Enigmas in the Life of Cambodia and as a T.V. news reporter in Manila as winner of the Henry Luce Foundation Scholars Grant.
+He has taught production design at the Hong Kong Academy of Performing Arts and developed the production design courses for the film school at Capilano University in Vancouver, Canada.
+Brisbin trained initially in architecture (BFA, Rice University) and interned under noted American architects, Robert Venturi & Denise Scott Brown.
+Brisbin studied filmmaking (MFA, California Institute of the Arts) under the late movie director, Alexander Mackendrick, and did a residency in new media at the Canadian Film Centre in Toronto.